sirixdb/sirix/README.md

     is ever overwritten directly, but instead it is copied and written to a new location.</dd>
   <dt>Per revision and per record version / novel versioning approach</dt>
   <dd>Sirix not only versions on a per page-basis, but also on a per record basis.
 Thus, when a record in a page changed, not the whole page has to be duplicated.
 Instead, we implemented several versioning strategies known from backup systems and developed a novel strategy, to avoid read- or write-peaks.</dd>
   <dt>Guaranteed atomicity (without a WAL)</dt>
   <dd>The system will never enter an inconsistent state (unless there is hardware
     failure), meaning that unexpected power-off won't ever damage the system.
-This is accomplished without the overhead of a write ahead log (WAL).</dd>
+This is accomplished without the overhead of a write-ahead-log (WAL).</dd>
   <dt>Log-structured / SSD friendly</dt>
   <dd>Sirix never overrides data.
 It batches writes and synchs everything to a flash drive during a commit.</dd>
 </dl>